 They kind of coined the term for a very long time, and there’s a festival there called Salvador Capitol Afro festival.
 It’s held every November in Salvador de Bahia Brazil.
 And if you don’t know that city is considered the blackest city outside of Africa.
 I didn’t know that until I went until I started learning more about Afro-Brazilian history.

 But more enslaved Africans ended up in Brazil than in the US.
-There are a lot of black people in Brazil, and, like, you know, I travel for black history and culture.
+There are a lot of Black people in Brazil, and, like, you know, I travel for black history and culture.
 So, I first went to that festival, and I’ve been back since, added Rio to the list, been to Salvador a few times, and it’s just a beautiful place.
 I mean, similar to Ghana.
 It’s always lively.

 You can have a good time any time of the year.
 You’re going to get your fix of black history and culture.
 The food is amazing, literally Brazil’s national cocktail, the Caipirinha, is, like, tied to black history, and it’s amazing.